You’ve finally thought of a business idea – congrats!

 That’s okay too!
 Whatever your reasoning, starting a small business can be challenging, and the best way to tackle the challenge is by being informed.

 Luckily, this guide will help you do just that.
-Follow these eight steps to turn your big idea into a successful small business!
+Check out this video for eight simple steps to turn your big idea into a successful small business, or keep reading for an in-depth look at these top tips!

 #1 Conduct market research